-There was a need for a very simple, almost violently simple image to illustrate a subject which is frightening in its complexity.
+A bit obvious, I know, but there was a need for a very simple, almost violently direct image to illustrate a subject which is frightening in its complexity.

 The much-missed Mark Fisher and the weighty anthology he deserved, with a cover of cosmic splendour and gold-embossed type.
 My approach was much more woodcutty and earnest until Tariq gave me the starmap.